-- Commercial Information: This category includes information such as legal entity name, business entity or filing, registered agent, officers, directors, managers or members of an entity, communications contact, other business related information, Services purchased, and other purchasing or consuming histories or tendencies.
+- Commercial Information: This category includes information such as legal entity name, business entity or filing, registered agent, officers, directors, managers or members of an entity, communications contact, business type, merchant category, other business related information, Services purchased, and other purchasing or consuming histories or tendencies.

 - Internet Information: This category includes information such as your internet browser, browsing history on our website, search history on our website, information about the device you are using to access our website, and information regarding your interaction with our website or advertisements.
 We may also collect information about visitors to our website such as browser settings, operating systems, referring/exit pages and clickstream data.

 - Audio Information: If you interact with our customer service personnel, we may record the phone call or retain the email string for quality assurance purposes.

 Helping clients maintain privacy and keep their personal information secure is one of our main goals at Oregon Registered Agent LLC.
 In general, personal information collected by the site is stored in operating environments that are not available to the public, and our security procedures mean that we may occasionally request proof of identity before we disclose your personal information to you.
 In certain telephone and in person transactions, we may ask for certain client identifiers or other information to verify your identity before conducting the transactions you have requested.

 Please understand that while we try our best to safeguard your personal information once we receive it, no transmission of data over the Internet or any other public network can be guaranteed to be 100% secure.
 We periodically review our security procedures to consider appropriate technology and methods to secure information.